prasannax1/starships/README.md

 #### Note

-Like the *Magpie* the cargo hold of the *Vulture* can also hold a *Bumblebee* class shuttle.
-Unlike the *Magpie*, the shuttle can be launched and retrieved without venting the atmosphere, thanks to the *Vultures* shields.
+The cargo hold of the *Vulture* can also hold a *Bumblebee* class shuttle.
+However it rarely carries one due to mission profiles never needing (relatively) delicate shuttles.

 ### Deployment